akscodebay/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
 ## General Info
-This project is Employee Management System using Angular and perform CRUD operations.
+This project is Employee Management System in Angular and performs CRUD operations.